danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-13-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 #endif
 ```

 The coordinator is given a text binding and a `RichTextView` and will sync changes between both.
-We can also remove setting the `attributedString` in the editor, since the coordinator does it.
+We can also remove setting the `attributedString` in the editor, since the coordinator handles this for us.

 To be able to set the coordinator as the text view delegate, we first have to make it implement both the `UITextViewDelegate` and the `NSTextViewDelegate` protocol.